 Sabicas, Carmen Amaya, Camarón de la Isla: there is no doubting about them for their originality and influence.
-And the same goes for Paco de Lucía, as well as Morente, Mercé, Galván…; but, is that enough to choose the top ten of all time ?
+And the same goes for Paco de Lucía, as well as probable for Morente, Mercé, Galván…; but, is that enough to choose the top ten of all time ?
 Would it be that easy to compile a list ?

 In fine art paintings, many of the most famous artists from art history have Hispanic origins: Dalí and Goya top the list.
 And the top ten of all time were recently posted on Wikipedia.
 Here they are listed below, in chronological order.

 “El Greco”, Doménicos Theotokópoulos (1541-1614)

 This artist was actually Greek but lived and worked in Italy and then Toledo, Spain for much of his career.
 El Greco (The Greek) was a painter and sculptor of the Renaissance and is perhaps best known for his figurative, religious paintings that depict people with elongated bodies.
 El Greco was influenced by Italian Renaissance greats Michelangelo, Raphael, Correggio and Parmigianino.
 (Not a cheese, I assure you.)